Bussill History, Family Crest & Coats of Arms

 "Burrell has long been a Lincolnshire name.
 In Cromwell's time, Sir John Burrell of Dunsby and Redman Burrell, Esq., of Fulbeck, compounded their estates for £687 and £770 respectively (O.).
 The name is also now found in Norfolk.
 Burrell was the name of a noted family of Kent and Sussex during the 15th, 16th, and 17th centuries, and one of the Burrells of Beckenham, Kent, was High Sheriff of Kent in 1722; Northumberland is stated to have been the home of the family in the reign of Edward I. "

-Important Dates for the Bussill family
+Early History of the Bussill family

 This web page shows only a small excerpt of our Bussill research.
 Another 278 words (20 lines of text) covering the years 1069, 1449, 1551, 1285, 1357, 1391, 1477, 1504, 1536, 1482, 1473, 1542, 1544, 1573, 1590, 1589, 1657, 1645, 1653, 1567, 1605, 1567, 1590, 1590 and are included under the topic Early Bussill History in all our PDF Extended History products and printed products wherever possible.